-The Julian Simon Fellowship is one of the nation’s most prestigious opportunities for scholars to develop policy-oriented research on natural resources and environmental conservation.
+The Julian Simon Fellowship is one of the nation’s most prestigious opportunities for scholars to develop policy-relevant research on natural resources and environmental conservation.
 The in-residence fellowship is intended to continue the legacy of the late Julian Simon, whose research led to a massive re-evaluation by scholars and policymakers of their views on the interplay between population, natural resources, the environment, and humans as “the ultimate resource.”

-Julian Simon Fellows will receive an honorarium plus office space, office support, and a congenial, stimulating work environment.
+Julian Simon Fellows will receive an honorarium plus office space, office support, and a stimulating work environment.
 Fellows will be responsible for their accommodations in Bozeman.

 Learn about previous Julian Simon Fellows.